wangsy1999/LeggedLab_wsy/README.md

 # Welcome to WSY's Version of Legged Lab

+⚠️ Some bugs are found which makes the robot will not walk even after 10k iterations. please find the previous commits and it should be able to work in 1k iterations.

 This project is based on the original work of [Hellod035](https://github.com/Hellod035/LeggedLab).
 I have integrated and adapted several features from Humanoid-gym.
 This repository is intended for **personal and research use only**. **Commercial use is not permitted** without explicit permission.

 If you have any questions or encounter any bugs, feel free to email me at [wangsy1999@outlook.com](mailto:wangsy1999@outlook.com) or open an issue on GitHub.